-My guess would be most probably no. If it did however, you have no idea how lucky you are to find a particular brand of food that’s suitable for your pet’s condition (or why did it have to be the most expensive one?!).
-But I still know of many pet owners who chooses to stick to one particular brand even though they are not seeing significant results.
+My guess would be most probably no. If it did, however, you have no idea how lucky you are to find a particular brand of food that’s suitable for your pet’s condition (or why did it have to be the most expensive one?!).
+But I still know of many pet owners who choose to stick to one particular brand even though they do not see significant results.

 So then, is expensive food really better?
 The short answer is: Of course!

 Reason?
 Is organic peanut butter better than Skippy’s?
 Of course!
-You’d get less pesticides and all of the chemicals that we don’t want, all for a few pennies more in exchange for good health, why not?
+You’d get fewer pesticides and all of the chemicals that we don’t want, all for a few pennies more in exchange for good health; why not?

-But is fancy organic peanut butter cultivated from virgin volcanic soil good for people with nut allergy?
+But is fancy organic peanut butter cultivated from virgin volcanic soil good for people with nut allergies?

-How good a product is still has to depend whether it’s going to do any good for the body.
+How good a product still has to depend on whether it will do any good for the body.

 So how are we going to determine whether it’s going to provide the benefits?
-To answer this, we have to first ask what is primary result I want from the food?
-If you don’t you’re going to be persuaded into buying something you don’t need and most times, having more creates more problems.
+To answer this, we must first ask, what is the primary result I want from the food?
+If you don’t, you will be persuaded into buying something you don’t need, and most times, having more creates more problems.
 We’ll come to that later.

-So what are some of the primary objectives you can have when choosing a food?
+So what are some primary objectives you can have when choosing food?
 Are you looking for any specific ingredients?
 Is it because your pets are fussy eaters?
 Skin issues?
 Underweight?
 Overweight?
 Kidney/Liver issues?